KonnexionsGmbH/ora_bench/README.md

     - Erlang version (`benchmark.language`).
 - all configuration parameters are managed by the program OraBench.java and made available in a suitable file (`file.configuration.name.erlang`)

+### 4.6 godror and Go

+- the following data in the configuration parameters is determined at runtime:
+    - godror version (`benchmark.driver`) and
+    - Go version (`benchmark.language`).
+- all configuration parameters are managed by the program OraBench.java and made available in a suitable file (`file.configuration.name.json`)

 ## 5 <a name="reporting"> Reporting

 [see here](https://konnexionsgmbh.github.io/ora_bench/)